dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-04-02-nostr-swarm-highlights.md

-The first clients that focus on long-form content already exist, and I expect more clients to pop up over time.[^4] One could also imagine prism-like value splits seamlessly integrated into these clients, splitting zaps automatically to compensate writers, editors, proofreaders, and illustrators in a V4V fashion.
+The first clients that focus on long-form content already exist, and I expect more clients to pop up over time.[^4] One could also imagine [prism-like value splits][prism] seamlessly integrated into these clients, splitting zaps automatically to compensate writers, editors, proofreaders, and illustrators in a V4V fashion.